 It's not like this is anything new.
 A report published 1999 (3) (j.College Sci.
 Teaching) highlights a common freshman laboratory experiment where car exhaust is compared to cigarette smoke with the latter having higher concentrations of carbon monoxide than a well maintained vehicle.

-Bring up the harm of smoking or the littering issue and they will redirect with "car exhaust" or how their "rights" are being taken away, or some other dismissiveness.
+Smokers tend to rationalize smoking and lash out at those who show concern for them and their health.
 Thats the power of addiction; it clouds judgement.
 The reward seeking brain circuitry that is present in addicted smokers is profound.
 An addicted smoker will find themselves making all kinds of excuses to justify smoking because the nicotine reward is profound, and they will feel strongly compelled to continue revisiting the reward.

 That's what the real issue is here; convoluted and impaired reasoning spurred by addiction.
 There actually is no real or justifiable argument that supports smoking.